 Also known as high-speed bits, they resemble corkscrews and are some of the most popular bits.
 They are typically used to drill small holes into wood and walls.
 Their unique design allows them to channel dust from the hole as they work.

-Brad point bits come in handy when you need to make clean and precise holes.
+Brad point bits come in handy when making clean and precise holes.
 They come with rubber stoppers to allow you to set a particular depth.
 Their precision makes them a popular bit among woodworkers.

 These are what you use when looking to create holes in bricks, stones, or concrete.
 Due to the tough nature of those materials, masonry bits wear out quickly, meaning that you will need to replace them frequently.

-Rivet bits feature a special design that allows them to drill rivets into thin sheets of metal.
+Rivet bits feature a special design that allows them to drill rivets into thin metal sheets.

 Spade bits have a spade-shaped tip that allows them to bore into softwoods.
 They are typically used to create holes for running cables.